Filipino shamans: Persecution, decline, and syncretization

 The Spanish colonization of the Philippines and the introduction of Catholic Christianity resulted in the extinction of most native shamanistic practices.
 Christianity was initially seen by native Filipinos as another type of anito.
 The Spanish missionaries exploited this misconception in their successful conversion and occupation of most of the islands with minimal military support.
 Spanish friars were seen as "shamans" whose souls and spirit guides were apparently more powerful than the native ones.
 They desecrated religious objects, sacred trees, and sacred areas with impunity, earning the awe of the natives.
 They could also cure various diseases that the native shamans could not.

 By the late 16th century, Christian symbols and paraphernalia (like rosaries, crucifixes, and holy water) became fetish objects, and Latin prayers and verses became part of the shaman's repertoire of magical chants and spells.
 Anito images (taotao) were replaced by Catholic idols and their rituals syncretized, including attributing anito-like powers to the idols such as miraculous healing or the ability to possess people.
 These flourished as they were tolerated by the Spanish clergy as "white magic".
 Nature spirits (diwata) during this period were also syncretized with the friars themselves, becoming known as engkanto and being described as having European features, along with a propensity for deceiving, seducing, and playing tricks on people.

-The previously high status of the babaylan was lost.
+The previously high status of the babaylan was lost under Spanish colonization.
 The role of women and the relative gender egalitarianism of Philippine animistic cultures, in general, became more subdued under the patriarchal culture of the Spanish.
-Most babaylan were stigmatized by the Catholic clergy as witches, satanists, or mentally unstable.
-The Spanish burned down everything they associated with the native people's indigenous religions (including shrines such as the dambana), even forcefully ordering native children to defecate on their own gods' idols.
+Most babaylan were stigmatized by the Catholic clergy as "priests of the devil" and labeled as witches, satanists, or mentally unstable and were harshly persecuted by the Spanish clergy.
+The Spanish burned down everything they associated with the native people's indigenous religions (including shrines such as the dambana), even forcefully ordering native children to defecate on their own gods' idols, murdering those who disobeyed.
+Spanish friars often sought out and persecuted female shamans in particular.